seregioo/hindmarsh-rust/BIO_P2_HIDALGO_SIMON.md

 ## Analyzing the chaotic regime

 Because of the nature of `e` parameter, one question rises, What is the maximum value for `e` that we can assign preserving the regular regime.
 In other words, what is the asymptotic value that separates the chaotic regime to the regular one for `e`?
 The value calculated is $e = 3.221$ and for achieving this, two methods can be used.
-The first one, is giving values to `e` from $3.0$ to the limit value, observing if the uniform pattern is present.
+The first one, is giving values to `e` from $3.281$ (or the specified one in the model) to the limit value, observing if the uniform pattern is present.
 The other one is using the standard deviation of the ISIs (Inter Spikes Intervals) duration, assigning a tolerance that when reached, will stop the script (this one is preferred) ([Figure 2](#figure-2)).

 <table>
   <tr>